mlochbaum/BQN/problems.md

 A positive operand to Rank indicates the cell rank, so positive zero means to act on 0-cells.
 A negative operand indicates the frame length, so negative zero should act on the entire array.
 But it can't because it's equal to positive zero.
 Similar issue with Depth.
 Positive/negative is not really the right way to encode the frame/cell distinction, but it's convenient.
 Fortunately ∞ can be used in place of negative zero, but there can still be problems if the rank is computed.

 ### Must read the body to find explicit definition's type
-You have to scan for `𝕨𝕎𝕩𝕏𝕗𝔽𝕘𝔾` (and so does a compiler).
-A little inelegant, and requires preprocessing to be able to use a deterministic context-free parser.
+You have to scan for headers or double-struck names (and so does a compiler).
+A little inelegant, and difficult to describe in BNF.

 ### Can't take Prefixes or Suffixes on multiple axes
 This is a natural array operation to do, and results in an array with a joinable structure, but as Prefixes and Suffixes are monadic there's no way to specify the number of axes to use.